The Hercules Detective Agency The Case of the Mischievous Trickster

 By the time Hercules got home, the Minotaur had nearly finished fixing his fence.
 "Good timing.
 Hold up this section while I drop this into place.
 There.
 And there was nothing wrong with the well.
 He just tied the well rope in knots, that's all.
 What else did you need?"

 "My door," Hercules said glumly."It plays squeaky music, irritatingly squeaky music.
-And my fireplace, no doubt, still smokes.
+And my fireplace still smokes.
 Unless he's done something worse to it."

 "Hercules, I don't think this workman wanted to hurt you, just trick you, and perhaps make you laugh.
-It's reckless playfulness, that's all.
-Everything can be fixed rather easily."
+It's reckless playfulness, but everything can be fixed rather easily."

 "Dionysus," Hercules said, even more glumly than before.
 "It was Dionysus.
 I told him I wished I could take a break and have a good laugh and this was his solution."